goiaciprian/donohub/packages/validator/README.md

-# validatorLib
+# validator

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build validatorLib` to build the library.
+Run `nx build validator` to build the library.